How to Make Fermented Cranberries!

 Step 5) Add some Cinnamon Chips and Clove Buds if you like.

-Step 6) Add about 1/2 tablespoon up to 1 tablespoon of sea salt.
-I like a little less salt, personally, and I have found my smaller ferments still do just fine!
+Step 6) Add about 3/4 tablespoon up to 1 tablespoon of sea salt.

 Step 7) Fill up the rest of the way to within one inch of the top of the jar with distilled water.
 Since we are on a well, I just use our well water.